apt cta

 Is Making an Adoption Plan Right for Me?

 Only you can determine if adoption is the right choice.
-Our counselors meet with you regularly to help you create a unique Pregnancy Plan that meets your needs.
+CFS caseworkers like to meet with you regularly to help you create a unique Pregnancy Plan that meets your needs.
 We want you to be confident in your decision.
+We want you to have your needs met during and following your pregnancy.

 Know my state.